 After the Prosecutor has prepared the petition, the worker will review it for accuracy and content.
 If the petition is accurate and complete and contains all required information, then the worker will sign it.
 If the petition contains any inaccurate information or if it is incomplete, then the worker MUST not sign it.
 Instead, the worker must describe the inaccuracies or omissions to the Prosecutor and request that they be corrected.
-Once the necessary corrections have been made then the worker will sign it and must discuss the matter with his/her supervisor.
+Once the necessary corrections have been made then the worker will sign the petition.
+If the Prosecutor refuses to correct the petition, then the worker must refuse to sign it and must discuss the matter with his/her supervisor.